HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 These increases are enough to make JSON-LD types have the 2nd biggest positive change since 2021, going from appearing on 33.53% to 36.5% of mobile pages in our set and going from 34.1% to 36.86% on desktop pages.

+#### JSON-LD Relationships

+When evaluating JSON-LD, we can focus on the most recurring patterns of relationships among the different classes.
+More than with other syntaxes, JSON-LD expresses the value of graphs in structured data.
+An Article, for example, is frequently characterized by a linked `image` and the entity type `Person` to represent its _author_.
+Quite similarly, we would see that BlogPosting is also connected with image but as a frequent relationship with the Organization that serves as Publisher.

+Some types are purely syntactic like `BreadcrumbList` that is used exclusively to connect different items (`itemListElement`) of a site navigation’s system or a Question that is typically linked with its answer (`acceptedAnswer`).
+Other elements deal with meanings: a `LocalBusiness` typically is linked to an `address` and to the opening hours (`openingHoursSpecification`).

+With this analysis we want to share a birds-eye overview  of the most common types of relationships between entities and the subtle differences between let’s say `Article` and `BlogPosting`.

+Here below we can see the common links between the different types, based on how frequently they occur within all structure/relationship values.
+Some of these structures are typically part of larger relationship chains.

+{{ figure_markup(
+  image="structured-data-json-ld-entities-relationships.svg",
+  caption="JSON-LD entity relationship as a Sankey diagram.", description='Sankey diagram showing a complex interweaving of relationships of the form: "From" -> "Relationship" -> "To". `WebPage` is the largest "From" item branching off to multiple "Relationship" types and "To" results (for example `WebPage` -> `PotentialAction` -> `SearchAction`).
+This is followed by `WebSite`, then `Organization`, `Product`, `BreadCrumblist`, `BlogPosting` and then a decreasingly used list of other items.
+Of the middle "Relationships" column `PotentialAction` is used most, followed by `ItemListElement`, `IsPartOf`, `Publisher`, `image` and then a similar long tail of ever-decreasing usage.
+The "To" column has `ImageObject` as the most used at the top, following by `Organization`, `SearchAction`, `ListItem`, `WebSite`, `WebPage` and then again a longer tail of every decreasing usage.
+The general sense created by the graph is a lot of different relationships with much cross-usage between the three columns.', width=1200, height=1200
+  )
+}}

+The analysis also provides an overview of the verticals behind these constructs: from news and media to e-commerce, from local businesses to events, and so on.

+Here below we can see the same data interactively with the source attribute on the left and the target class on the right.

+{{ figure_markup(
+  image="sankey.png",
+  caption="Sankey Chart.",
+  description='Sankey chart showing...',
+  chart_url="/en/2022/embeds/structured-data-sankey",
+  width=600,
+  height=1200,
+  sheets_gid="??",
+  sql_file="??.sql"
+  )
+}}

+The main limitation of this analysis is represented by the fact that we can evaluate relationship chains at the homepage level.

 ### `SameAs`

 {{ figure_markup(